amabirbd/comment-sys/README.md

 4. Run the Application:

-    from the root of the project run this bash command:
+    cd into backend root and run this command:

     ```bash
-    ./start.sh
+        npm run start:all
     ```

 ## API Endpoints